Here is a list of other things to see and do while in our neighborhood.

 Formerly located in the basement of Denver's Union Station, the Denver Society of Model

 Railroaders was the oldest model train club in Denver (founded 1933).
 The club hasn't been

 Platte Valley & Western Model Railroad Club

 Formerly located in the basement of Denver's Union Station, adjacent to the Denver O

-Scale Club, the HO scale PV&WRR Club is currently building a new layout at the White
+Scale Club, the HO scale PV&WRR Club was building a new layout at the White Fence Farm

-Fence Farm Restaurant at 6263 W Jewell Ave in Lakewood.
+Restaurant at 6263 W Jewell Ave in Lakewood, but was forced to cease operations when the

 Peak Historical Street Railway Foundation, Inc.